HACC2018/Mea-Kanu/README.md

 # Mea-Kanu

 The purpose of Mea Kanu is to use technology to inspire the youth to mālama our native endangered species.
-Mea Kanu uses plant identification through image recognition and leading edge machine learning with artificial intelligence techniques known as fine grain categorization.
-The major technologies involved are python, vue, javascript, HTTP, artificial intellgence, neural networks, machine learning.
+Mea Kanu uses plant identification through image recognition and cutting edge machine learning with the artificial intelligence technique known as fine grain categorization.
+The major technologies involved are python, vue, javascript, HTTP, artificial intellgence, neural networks, and machine learning.
 Our app also serves as a extension of the Hawaiian culture by integrating Lāʻau Lapaʻau (Hawaiian Plant Medicine) knowledge into the application's database.
-Mea Kanu is one way that Hawaiians refer to plants.
+Mea Kanu is one of the ways that Hawaiians refer to plants.

 1. [Introduction](#Introduction)
 2. [Installation](#Installation)